justshare/justshare.github.io/_posts/2014-05-19-Unscience-of-Blogging.md

 ---
 layout: post
-title: The Unscience of Blogging: How great posts go past science
+title: The Unscience of Blogging - How great posts go past science
 description: The Science of things helps you get to the good post.
 But then there's the great post
 tags: [blog, social media, marketing, tools, passion, social engagement, social media monitoring, SEO, unscience, science]
 comments: true